BV

-BV is not a sexually transmitted infection, but it can cause an increase in unpleasant smelling vaginal discharge.
+Bacterial vaginosis (or BV for short) is not a sexually transmitted infection, but it can cause an increase in unpleasant smelling vaginal discharge.
 It may settle down on its own or vary through the monthly cycle but it can be treated with antibiotics.

 BV is not a sexually transmitted infection so you cannot catch it.

-If you have BV, there will be less of the friendly vaginal bacteria and an overgrowth of the unfriendly bacteria.
-The pH of your vagina will also become less acidic.
+If you have BV, there will be less of the good vaginal bacteria and an overgrowth of the bad bacteria which makes the pH of your vaginal fluid less acidic.

 BV is diagnosed at the sexual health clinic by looking at a sample of vaginal discharge under the microscope.